World of Tanks: HEAT Agent Roles Explained – Defenders to Marksmen

 Instant deliveryNo spam, unsubscribe anytime

-The healthiest HEAT lineups are not built around stacking one role.
-They are built around covering all three battlefield problems: taking space, converting openings, and controlling lines of fire.
-In larger objective matches, a very stable structure is one Defender-led brawl lane, one Marksman-supported firing lane, and Assaults flexing between them to exploit whichever side draws too much enemy attention.
+The healthiest HEAT lineups are not built around stacking one role — they cover all three battlefield problems: taking space, converting openings, and controlling lines of fire.
+In larger objective matches, a stable structure is one Defender-led brawl lane, one Marksman-supported firing lane, and Assaults flexing between them to exploit whichever side draws too much enemy attention.

-The cleanest synergy is often Defender plus Marksman, then Assault as the finisher.
+The cleanest synergy is usually Defender plus Marksman, then Assault as the finisher.
 The Defender creates a durable front.
 The Marksman supplies information and punishes exposed peeks.
 Once the enemy burns defensive tools or tries to rotate, the Assault arrives to break the position.
-That is why teams full of fast vehicles can still feel strangely weak: speed alone does not create safe damage windows.
+That is why a team full of fast vehicles can feel strangely weak: speed alone does not create safe damage windows.
 Somebody still has to hold, and somebody still has to watch the lane.

 • Too many Defenders: strong on one lane, weak at chasing advantage across the map.